Fourth quarter leads Marshall to 31-17 win over ODU

 Marshall (3-3, 1-1 C-USA) finished the game with 444 yards of total offense, including 236 on the ground — the most rushing yards Old Dominion has given up on the ground in a game in 2019.
 The Monarchs came in with a top-25 rush defense nationally.

-Knox led the charge with 104 yards on 24 carries and the game-sealing touchdown, but was more focused on the work of the offensive line following the game.
+Knox led the charge with 104 yards on 24 carries and the game-sealing touchdown, but was more focused on the work of the offensive line following the game on Saturday.

 “They made everything easy for everybody else,” Knox said.